-Moving on and 2020 on the PGA Tour continues apace in to the second week of the ‘Hawaii swing’ as we island hop from Maui to Ohau and arrives in Honolulu the capital city of the state for the Sony Open, the first full field event of the new year.
+So as we lick our wounds from our second play-off loss in this event in as many years after Reed’s near miss last year, we’ll take the positive of a small profit on the week and island hop from Maui to Ohau and head to Honolulu the capital city of the state for the Sony Open, the first full field event of the year.

-The Sony Open was first played on the PGA Tour in 1965 and as been held at the same venue Waialae Country Club since its inception.
+The Sony Open was first played on the PGA Tour in 1965 and has been held at the same venue Waialae Country Club since its inception.

 The first lead sponsor was United Airlines who took up the duties in 1991 before current sponsor Sony took over the reins in 1999.